 As demonstrated on the right side, things do get a bit cluttered at one edge (to the point that I failed to draw a connection) but I believe this one drawback is worth it and it didn't actually create much of a problem when building.

-An arduino chip drives the cube, specifically a Wemos R1 mini.
-This chip is a great chip all around - it's clock speed is fast by default and can go up to 160Mhz, it has a lot of memory which is critcal since 512 colors need to be in memory at the very least, and it's tiny.
+Arduino drives the cube, specifically we use a Wemos R1 mini.
+This chip is greater all around - it's based on the ESP8266 so it's clock speed is fast by default and can go up to 160Mhz, it has a lot of memory which is critical since 512 colors need to be in memory at the very least, and it's tiny.
 Some of the demos run on data delivered over serial to the arduino, but I find this is ineffective for streaming the entire image to the cube since it's slow and prone to corruption.
 I prefer to do as much of the work as possible on the arduino side to keep it fast and independent.

 a > sqrt(value)with

 Float division is surprisingly slow.
 This can be hard to believe, but a lot of performance can be gained by taking float division out of loops.
 This can be done by changing